cronical/idpro-bok-tech-arch/tech-arch.md

 Also shown, is the Principal and Credential Management function.
 This is intended to include steps needed to originate an identity (such as proofing or vetting) as well as on-going maintenance such as password reset and other credential management activities such as token provisioning.
 This function includes administrative activities and self-serve activities.

 Also noted is the function of propagating selected information further into the ecosystem.
 This typically occurs when a relying services needs additional information about the users, e.g. for the purpose of access control, or personalization.
 The relying system makes a copy of the identity data and that is used in the application processes.
 A complete solution will allow for the full lifecycle including creation, update and eventual deletion of the identity data stored locally.

+So far, the provisioning function is restricted to "admin-time".
+However, there are some cases where provisioning occurs at run time.

 Not shown here, but sometimes implemented, are provisioning actions that occur on a just-in-time basis.
 This can happen when additional identity information is passed to a relying service in real-time to support a specific application requirement, possibly including identity attributes.
 A similar case involves the relying service querying the identity management system in order to acquire attributes.